Monday, January 20, 2025

 Catherine de Medici, queen mother 1559-1580's / zoom

 "Nobody likes their husband's whore," Catherine wrote, showing how queens were obliged to accept the favorites described below.
-Such servitude taught Catherine the observation and duplicity that served her later: "A great king," Henry IV would call her.
+Such servitude taught Catherine the observation and duplicity that served her later.
+"I never believed you ate little children," the queen of Navarre wrote to her, but "a great king," Henry IV would say.

 Stout, with globular eyes, dressed in widow's black, she was interested in power, not elegance.
 But the girls who encircled her to seduce and spy maintained the glamour of the court.